nancyliqn91/currency-exchanger/README.md

-# Project Name
+# currency-exchanger

 #### By _Qian Li_ 😊

-#### This is my project which demonstrates uses of test-driven development, understanding of constructors and prototypes.
+#### This is my project which demonstrates uses of asynchrony and APIs.

 ## Technologies Used